voratsa/voratsa/README.md

 hey there! i'm voratsa ~ a python and javascript dev from russia who loves building cool stuff with code

-i spend my time creating web applications, discord bots, and learning new technologies. when i'm not coding, you'll find me exploring the linux world - i run cachyOS and kali through a dual boot setup
+i spend my time creating web applications, discord bots, and learning new technologies. when i'm not coding, you'll find me exploring the linux world - i run fedora and kali through a dual boot setup

 always excited to learn, build, and connect with fellow developers!